Mary Celeste: Later career and final voyage

 Mary Celeste left Genoa on June 26, 1873, and arrived in New York on September 19.
-The Gibraltar hearings, with newspaper stories of bloodshed and murder, had made her an unpopular ship; Hastings records that she "... rotted on wharves where nobody wanted her."
+The Gibraltar hearings, with newspaper stories of bloodshed and murder, had made Mary Celeste an unpopular ship; Hastings records that the ship"... rotted on wharves where nobody wanted her."
 (Note: Two British newspapers, The Times and The Manchester Guardian, carried reports in February 1873 that mentioned the supposed bloodstains and the appearance of violence.
-The Boston Post of February 24 expressed the view that the crew, "mostly of foreigners," had got at the alcohol and subsequently murdered Briggs, his wife, his child, and the officers, before escaping to the "Western Islands."
+The Boston Post of February 24 expressed the view that the crew, "mostly of foreigners", had gotten at the alcohol and subsequently murdered Briggs, his wife, his child, and the officers, before escaping to the "Western Islands".
 On March 24, the United States Department of the Treasury wrote in a circular of "grave suspicions" of murder by the crew in a drunken fury.)
 In February 1874, the consortium sold the ship, at a considerable loss, to a partnership of New York businessmen.

 Gonâve Island, in the Gulf of Gonâve, Haiti.
 The Rochelois Bank is faintly discernible in the southerly channel between the island and the mainland.

 Under this new ownership, Mary Celeste sailed mainly in the West Indian and Indian Ocean routes, regularly losing money.
-Details of her movements occasionally appeared in the shipping news; in February 1879, she was reported at the island of St. Helena, where she had called to seek medical assistance for her captain, Edgar Tuthill, who had fallen ill.
-Tuthill died on the island, encouraging the idea that the ship was cursed—he was her third captain to die prematurely.
+Details of the ship's movements occasionally appeared in the shipping news; in February 1879, the ship was reported at the island of St. Helena, called to seek medical assistance for captain, Edgar Tuthill, who had fallen ill.
+Tuthill died on the island, encouraging the idea that the ship was cursed—he was the third captain to die prematurely.
 In February 1880, the owners sold Mary Celeste to a partnership of Bostonians headed by Wesley Gove.
 A new captain, Thomas L. Fleming, remained in the post until August 1884, when he was replaced by Gilman C. Parker.
-During these years, the ship's port of registration changed several times, before reverting to Boston.
-There are no records of her voyages during this time, although Brian Hicks, in his study of the affair, asserts that Gove tried hard to make a success of her.
+During these years, the ship's port of registry changed several times, before reverting to Boston.
+No records of voyages during this time are known, although Brian Hicks, in his study of the affair, asserts that Gove tried hard to make a success.

-In November 1884, Parker conspired with a group of Boston shippers, who filled Mary Celeste with a largely worthless cargo, misrepresented on the ship's manifest as valuable goods and insured for US$30,000 ($ today).
+In November 1884, Parker conspired with a group of Boston shippers, who filled Mary Celeste with a largely worthless cargo, misrepresented on the ship's manifest as valuable goods, and insured the ship for US$30,000 ($ today).
 On December 16, Parker set out for Port-au-Prince, the capital and chief port of Haiti.
 On January 3, 1885, Mary Celeste approached the port via the channel between Gonâve Island and the mainland, in which lay a large and well-charted coral reef, the Rochelois Bank.
-Parker deliberately ran the ship on to this reef, ripping out her bottom and wrecking her beyond repair.
-He and the crew then rowed themselves ashore, where Parker sold the salvageable cargo for $500 to the American consul, and instituted insurance claims for the alleged value.
+Parker deliberately ran the ship on to this reef, ripping out the bottom and wrecking the ship beyond repair.
+The crew and he then rowed themselves ashore, where Parker sold the salvageable cargo for $500 to the American consul, and instituted insurance claims for the alleged value.